mxtommy/Kip/README.md

 # Developing

-Kip is built on Angular using various open-source assets.
+KIP is built on Angular using various open-source assets.
 All free!

 **Tools**